-Initial proposal Corrected draft 0501: Lamps (e.g. pocket, Christmas, excl.
+Initial proposal of UNU KEYS Corrected UNU KEYS 0501: Lamps (e.g. pocket, Christmas, excl.
 LED & incandescent) 0501: Small lighting equipment Lamps (e.g. pocket, Christmas, excl.
 LED & incandescent) 0505: LED lamps (incl. retrofits LED lamps and household luminaires) 0505: LED lamps (incl. retrofits LED lamps and household LED luminaires) 0506: Household luminaires (incl. household incandescent fittings) 0506: Household luminaires (incl. household incandescent fittings & household LED luminaires)

 - Change of lifetime profiles for the LED lamps in the calculation tool.
-Originally established in 4 years and now adjusted to 10 years. - Flexibility of the tool: Possibility of Member States to change the EEE data in the WEEE Generated methodology model if Member State believes that the data is not accurate and has access to more reliable information.
+Originally established in 4 years and now adjusted to 10 years. - Flexibility of the tool: Possibility of Member States to change the EEE data in the WEEE Generated methodology model if Member State believes that the data is not accurate and has access to more reliable information, according to intend 7 and Annex II point 4 of the Draft of Implementing Regulation.

-Initial talks with the European Commission gave indication that the above issues have been corrected.
-We have no reason to believe that this would not be the case, but we ask you, as Member of the TAC to check if these issues are in the final version presented to you for voting.
+Initial talks with the European Commission, and previous drafts of the Implementation Regulation gave indication that the above issues were corrected, but since the calculation tool is not included in the public consultation, EucoLight is not able to check that these changes have been finally included and corrected in the calculation tool.
+We have no reason to believe that this would not be the case, but we ask you, as Member of the TAC, to check if these issues are in the final version of the calculation tool presented to you for voting.